Combined HELP loan limit

 Yes.
 Existing FEE-HELP, VET FEE-HELP and VET Student Loan debts will be carried over and count towards your HELP loan limit.

-Any previous HECS-HELP debts will not be included in the HELP loan limit.
+HECS-HELP debts with a census date prior to 1 January 2020 will not be included in the HELP loan limit.

-What happens to my FEE-HELP balance and the FEE-HELP limits?
+What happened to my FEE-HELP balance and the FEE-HELP limits?

-On 1 January 2020, your FEE-HELP balance will become your HELP balance.
+On 1 January 2020, your FEE-HELP balance became your HELP balance.

-On 1 January 2020, the FEE-HELP loan limits will become the HELP loan limits.
+On 1 January 2020, the FEE-HELP loan limits became the HELP loan limits.

 For 2020, the HELP loan limit is $106,319 for most students.

-The limit for students studying medicine, dentistry and veterinary science courses will be $152,700.
+The limit for students studying medicine, dentistry and veterinary science courses leading to initial registration is $152,700.